jorendorff/cell-gc/README.md

 # cell-gc

-This crate contains a simple garbage collector for use in Rust.
+A simple garbage collector for use in Rust.

 The goal is to help you quickly build a VM in Rust.
 So this GC is designed for: